gabriel-dehan/silexcross-obelix/README.md

 # What you will need to develop :

-There is a bunch of script inside the `server/` directory.
+There is a bunch of scripts inside the `server/` directory.
 If you are using windows, you can simply double click on any of the bat files to launch a server.
 Alternatively, you can open the `cmd` prompt and run the batfile from there.
 On linux, simply use `server/ruby.sh` or any of the other shell executables.